MicrosoftDocs/customer-insights/ci-docs/export-braze.md

 ## Known limitations

 - Exporting up to 1 million customer profiles to Braze can take up to 40 minutes to complete.
 The number of customer profiles that you can export to Braze depends on your contract with Braze.
-- Exporting to Braze is limited to segments.
+- Exports to Braze is limited to segments.

 ## Set up connection to Braze